 With the demand rising for rental cars and modes of transportation that are deemed safer in today's time, it can be hard to secure affordable and reliable car rentals.
 Rental rates are skyrocketing and if there even are rental options left, we are seeing high insurance coverage rates, fees, and overall less satisfaction with traditional car rental companies.
 When the pandemic put a huge halt to all travel-related plans, frantic rental car companies sold the unused cars sitting on their lots.
 Now that travel has picked back up, car rental agencies cannot meet that growing demand quickly enough.
+But is there an alternative to renting a car in this day and age?

 Rising Car Rental Car Rates Force Travelers to Get Creative